 A study of style and means of achieving variety in expository sermons.
 Sermons are prepared both by outline and manuscript.
 Students are required to preach three times during the semester before fellow students and the professor.
 Evaluation is given in individual interviews.
-The student is also required to listen and evaluate selected tape sermons by noted preachers, Prerequisite: 501,
+The student is also required to listen and evaluate selected tape sermons by noted preachers.
+Prerequisite: 501.

-Prescribed, spring semester, second year.
+Prescribed, fall or spring semester, second year.
 2 hours.

-503 ADVANCED BIBLICAL PREACHING Professor Evans
+503 ADVANCED BIBLICAL PREACHING

-Instruction in sermon delivery.
-Suggestions are made covering the best methods of presenting Biblical truth to the listener.
-Lectures, sermons presented in manuscript form and actual practice in preaching are used to develop in the student his most effective preaching style.
+Instruction in the method of the comprehensive exposition of a passage of Scripture.
+Suggestions are made covering the best means of presenting Biblical truth to the listener.
+Lectures, visual aids and actual practice in preaching are combined to develop in the student his most effective preaching style.